-Looking for a new website theme?
-Want to upgrade your website with a responsive WordPress theme but don’t know which to choose?
+Looking for a new WordPress theme?
+Want to upgrade your theme with a responsive WordPress theme but don’t know which to choose?
 We can help!

 We have tried, tested and evaluated hundreds of themes over the years to find the very best you can get.
 This list of the best responsive WordPress themes is the result.

 This is a curated list of top performers in terms of design, functionality and features.
 The only list you need to decide which theme is for you!

 We include both free and premium themes in this list to cover as many needs as possible.